 Cat nose shape:

 The shape of cat’s noses varies.
 From the snub of the Persian and Exotic to the long “Roman nose” of the Birman cat.
-You will often see the term “nose break” used to describe the shape of the nose on certain cat breeds, nose stop is another description commonly used in the cat fancy.
+You will often see the term nose break or nose stop used to describe the shape of the nose on certain cat breeds.

 Your cat’s sense of smell: